behnamasadi/PyTorchTutorial/README.md

 ```

-4. Install `torchviz` for visualizations of execution graphs
+4. Install `torchviz` for visualizations of execution graphs and `mlflow` and `wandb` for experiment tracking

 ```
 pip install torchviz
+pip install mlflow
+pip install wandb
 ```

 If you want to view the <b>dot</b> file install `xdot`